 Depressive disorders constitute one of the most common and serious disorders seen in therapy.
 It is often called the common cold within mental health.
 While some treatment therapies prescribe anti-depressants, available research data clearly indicates that treatment outcome for psychotherapy is equal to that of drug therapy in cases of moderate and severe depression and superior in terms of reducing subsequent relapse.
 The most successful intervention is a both/and approach…both medication and therapy.

-When dealing with loss, people often become depressed.
+In Grief, individuals are dealing with loss and often become depressed.
 Grief is a complex experience incorporating many mixed and contradictory emotions.
 People try to bring order and sense to their lives but during times of grief there is no order as feelings rise randomly.
 Helping clients cope with grief involves sitting with them through the pain while they experience their loss in a supportive and validating environment.
-We do not try to “fix” grief, rather experience it within healthy boundaries.
+We do not try to “fix” grief, rather experience it within healthy boundaries